-Additionally, Varex has investments in privately-held companies (for example, its 40% ownership in its major supplier of its amorphous silicon-based thin film transistor arrays (flat panels) used in its digital detectors, dpiX LLC) that are subject to risk of loss of investment capital.
+Additionally, Varex participates in joint ventures and has investments in privately-held companies (for example, its 40% ownership in its major supplier of its amorphous silicon-based thin film transistor arrays (flat panels) used in its digital detectors, dpiX LLC) that are subject to risk of loss of investment capital.
 These investments are inherently risky, in some instances because the markets for the technologies or products these companies have under development may never materialize.
 If these companies do not succeed, Varex could lose some or all of its investment in these companies.